dongchen-coder/symFP/SoftwareArtifact.md

 ```

 ### Parallel Test (Fig. 7)
 Here is the guide for running the overhead test.
 This test result corresponds to Figure 7 in the paper.
-In this test, we compare the running time when doing the SPS and trace analysis towards the benchmark programs.
+In this test, we run the static parallel sampling analysis for all memory reference in parallel using C++ thread.
+The code can be checked in /test/facility/ss_code.
 ```bash
 # go to the sps_pldi18_aec/test_run/parallel directory
 $ cd /sps_pldi_aec/test_run/parallel